 The concept of food neutrality describes all foods as being equal, meaning there are no good or bad foods.

-No, that’s not saying all foods provide the same nutrition.
-Really it’s about removing the “good” and “bad”—the “healthy” and “unhealthy”—labels from food.
+No, I’m not saying all foods provide the same nutrition.
+Really I’m talking about removing the “good” and “bad”—the “healthy” and “unhealthy”—labels from food.

 The idea of food neutrality receives a lot of pushback from diet culture which promotes the idea of healthy and unhealthy choices.
-Diet culture advocates for using food and exercise to change the shape, size, and appearance of our bodies.
+Diet culture advocates for focusing on a healthy lifestyle and using food and exercise to change the shape, size, and appearance of our bodies.
+For years when I was practicing dieting I would claim it was because I just wanted to be healthy, but really deep down it was about the number on the scale to me.

-The major problem with this approach is how much it’s complicated our relationship with food.
+The major problem with this approach is how much it complicates our relationship with food and actually makes it harder to eat a consistently healthy diet.

 The problem with labeling healthy foods vs unhealthy foods

 In general, humans just have a natural tendency to make judgments and draw conclusions.
 So when we label foods as being good and bad.
-There is a tendency for many people to make it mean something about themselves.
+And for many people, myself included, they tend to make whether they are eating “the right food” mean something about themselves.

 I experienced this and see it in the people I work with.
 When a part of diet culture, we start making the food we eat mean something about ourselves.

-When eating healthy food, it means you’re being good, disciplined, and doing things right.
+To me, eating the right foods meant I was being good, disciplined, and doing things right.

-And when eating unhealthy foods off the meal plan, you’re undisciplined, lazy, lacking willpower, not trying hard enough, and failing…at another diet.
+And when eating unhealthy foods off the meal plan, I was undisciplined, lazy, lacking willpower, not trying hard enough, and failing…at another diet.

 When you make the food you eat mean something about whether you’re succeeding or a failure, you end up on an emotional rollercoaster.